 He also makes sure to attend all police captain meetings at the 19th & 18th Police Districts.

-Ted did give the pop-up clean-up concept another try, but this time with the support of all the organizations he’s been supporting.
-He had a much larger turnout this time around!
+Ted did give a clean-up concept another try, but this time by supporting an existing clean-up organized by A&W Community Solutions.
+There was a much larger turnout this time around!

 Ted also advocated for his neighbors on 52nd Street, where a water main broke in June 2016, causing property damage and temporary displacement.
 Eventually he became the official liaison between Councilwoman Blackwell and the community, and helped residents get the costs of repairs covered.

-CPI changed by neighborhood involvement 180 degrees.
+CPI changed my neighborhood involvement 180 degrees.
 I’m much more aware of my community and its needs.